Use this documentation with care! It describes

-This parameter models old sysklogd legacy.
+This directive models old sysklogd legacy.
 Note that many people, including the rsyslog authors, consider this to be a misfeature.
 See Discussion below to learn why.

 What is a repeated message¶